Mar 12, 2015

 Starting in 1899, Orione started to gather a group of priests and clerics that were to become Piccola Opera della Divina Provvidenza (Little Work of Divine Providence).
 In 1903 the group received the full authorization of the bishop as a religious congregation called the Sons of Divine Providence.

 One of the priests who was in his inner circle was Lorenzo Perosi, who later became Perpetual Director of the Sistine Chapel Choir and one of the most famous composers of sacred music.
-Perosi was born in the same year and the same region as Orione; they remained lifelong friends.
+Perosi was born in the same year and in the same region as Orione; they remained lifelong friends.

-Don Orione was buried in the Santuario di Nostra Signora della Guardia in Tortona, the church that he himself built in 1931, with the help of priests and acolytes.
+Don Orione was buried in the Santuario di Nostra Signora della Guardia in Tortona, the church that he built in 1931, with the help of priests and acolytes.
 It was built in gratitude to the Madonna for ending the hostilities of World War I. It is the most important pilgrimage site in the world for Orione's followers.

 In 1908 Orione went to Messina, Sicily, and Reggio Calabria, Calabria, both of which had been devastated by earthquakes.
-He dedicated three years to help those in need, most especially the caring of orphans.
+He dedicated three years to helping those in need, most especially the caring of orphans.
 In 1915 he went to Marsica when that region had a similarly devastating earthquake.
 That same year he founded the Little Missionary Sisters of Charity.

-At the end of World War I,Orione began to expand his work.
-He founded schools, farming colonies, and charity organizations and nursing homes—always with a special emphasis on helping orphans and the poor.
+At the end of World War I, Orione began to expand his work.
+He founded schools, farming colonies, and charity organizations, and nursing homes—always with a special emphasis on helping orphans and the poor.
 Over the next two decades, he started foundations throughout Italy and the Americas.

 In 1931, he founded the Shrine of the Madonna della Guardia in Tortona, which to this day is the principal church in the world for the Orionine order.
 It is also a center for annual music festivals in honor of Orione's friend, the hitherto mentioned Perosi.